core-wg/transport-indication/draft-ietf-core-transport-indication.md

 This use is not directly related to the transport indication in other parts of this document, but sufficiently similar to warrant being described in the same document.

-The resource type "TBDcore.proxy" can be used to describe such a proxy.
+The resource type "CPA-core.proxy" can be used to describe such a proxy.

 ~~~~~
-Req: GET coap://[fe80::1]/.well-known/core?rt=TBDcore.proxy
+Req: GET coap://[fe80::1]/.well-known/core?rt=CPA-core.proxy

 Res:
 Content-Format: application/link-format
 Payload:
-<>;rt=TBDcore.proxy
+<>;rt=CPA-core.proxy

 Req: to [fe80::1] via CoAP
 Code: GET